 In order to further strengthen the way we harvest, process, and obtain our food, the Massachusetts Food Policy Council initiated a process to craft a statewide Food System Plan that ties together the many elements of the Massachusetts food system.
 The process of creating the plan will involve identifying gaps, gathering public input, and finally crafting an actionable plan to make our food system serve our needs even better.The food system is made up of every part of the process that puts food on our tables—from seed to plate.

-The Massachusetts Department of Agricultural Resources (MDAR), as the project fiduciary and liaison to the FPC; has contracted with MAPC to lead the food planning process, working closely with its project partners: Pioneer Valley Planning Commission, the Franklin Region Council of Governments, and the Massachusetts Workforce Alliance.
-With their combined experience in food systems planning, public engagement, and economic development; the project team, and its sister Regional Planning Agencies, will guide the Commonwealth through the developoment of the Massachusetts Food System Plan.
+The Massachusetts Department of Agricultural Resources (MDAR), as the project fiduciary and liaison to the FPC, has contracted with MAPC to lead the food planning process.
+MAPC is working closely with its project partners: Pioneer Valley Planning Commission, the Franklin Region Council of Governments, and the Massachusetts Workforce Alliance.
+With our combined experience in food systems planning, public engagement, and economic development, the project team and its sister Regional Planning Agencies will guide the Commonwealth through the developement of the Massachusetts Food System Plan.

 - Pioneer Valley Planning Commission